 - Bachelor’s degree in a science related field or Associate’s degree with 2 years relevant experience required

-- Analytical instrumentation experience preferred
+- Previous analytical instrumentation experience (liquid chromatography, spectrophotometers) preferred

 Other Job Qualifications

-- Skill of attention to detail
+- Skill of attention to detail, time management, and organization

 - Ability to work as a team